mmaniatis/RelaxedDevCorner/README.md

 ## Author: Michael J. Maniatis

-This is a blog powered by spring boot & react-js.
+This is a blog powered by java (spring boot) & react-js.
 It is hosted in azure, as a web app.
 Lastly, the database is MongoDB